Annie Lawson Cartoons and Rug Vision

 Zines

-Zines are printed at home on paper comprising of recycled paper and elephant dung, and sewn together with wool.
+Zines are printed at home on paper made from recycled paper and elephant dung and sewn together with wool.

 homemadebooks.bigcartel.com/